 Preheat oven to 350 degrees with the baking rack in the middle.
-Line 2 large 12" x 18" baking pans lined with parchment or silicone mats & set aside (alternatively butter and flour the sheet pans).
+Line 2 large 12" x 18" or 15" x 21" baking sheet pans lined with parchment or silicone mats & set aside (alternatively butter and flour the sheet pans).

 *For round cake - butter and flour three 8-inch round cake pans*

 Mixture 1: In a bowl of a stand mixer whip together 4 eggs, 1 cup sugar, and ½ tsp salt for about 10 minutes.
 Eggs should be whipped until the mixture flows off the beater in a ribbon that takes 2-3 seconds to disappear.

 Mixture 2: When the eggs are almost done whipping, in a medium bowl whisk together 1 cup sour cream, 1 can dulce de leche and 1 tsp of baking soda until no lumps of dulce de leche are seen.
 The mixture will increase in volume from the baking soda, so make sure to use big enough bowl.

 Combine: Fold the two mixtures together, being careful not to overmix and deflate the batter.

 Add the dry: Sift in 2 cups of flour and 2 teaspoons of baking powder, then fold the batter until fully incorporated.
 Do not overmix or the cake will be tough.